Hearing Prep

 Questions and objections

-The goal is calmer readiness, not generic legal coaching.
+The goal is calmer preparation, not legal coaching.

 I freeze when I am under pressure